Dave Yaccarino: Education

 Yaccarino was one of fifteen co-sponsors of HB 7102, introduced by Democratic leadership, which changed the funding formula for twenty-five school building projects across the state.
 The bill passed the legislature unanimously.

 Gun control

-In 2013, Yaccarino voted in favor of rifle weapon legislation in the wake of the Sandy Hook Elementary school massacre.
-He has an A rating in the National Rifle Association.
+In 2013, Yaccarino voted in favor of rifle weapon legislation in the wake of the Sandy Hook Elementary School shooting.
+He has an A rating from the NRA Political Victory Fund.